profsmith89/ctps/_sources/chap10.md

 Not allowing such a thing to happen would break the desired behavior of the hash table as an abstract data type.
 Silently throwing away the previously stored key-value pair in that location is equally unacceptable.
 We must find two locations to store these two different key-value pairs that map to the same hash, and we need to have a process for searching all the possible locations when our first array lookup fails (i.e., the lookup key doesn't match the stored key).

 There are a number of competing methods with different tradeoffs for solving what's called *collision resolution* in hash tables.
 Two popular techniques are *separate chaining*, which uses extra storage outside the hash table array to hold the key-value pairs involved in collisions, and *open addressing*, which forces collisions into the currently unoccupied array locations (i.e., it uses no extra storage).
 Neither technique is superior over the other in all problem contexts.
-If you take an algorithms and data structures course, you'll learn how to implement these schemes and learn the conditions under which one outperforms than the other.
+If you dive deeper into algorithms and data structures, you'll learn how to implement these schemes and learn the conditions under which one outperforms than the other.

 To be clear, none of these techniques overcome the worst-case computational complexity of a hash table lookup.
 It is always possible, although unlikely with a good hash function, that all of your keys produce the same hash.
 In the worst-case behavior, a table lookup has $O(n)$ work to do to find the key-value pair you desire, assuming you put $n$ key-value pairs into the hash table before this lookup.

 ## Specification for creating a book index

-Enough about hash tables, their design, and their computational complexity, let's use one to solve our book index problem!
+Enough about hash tables, their design, and their computational complexity, let's use one to solve our book index problem.
 As I mentioned earlier, solving this problem will give us a flavor for what Google does to build its search index.

 Our script will implement the following specification: *Given a simple text file and a special character sequence at the beginning of a line that indicates when we're moving from one reference unit to the next, print a sorted list of word-references pairs.* Because there are many small words in human languages that are not something we typically include in a book index, our implementation will also ignore any words in the text that are shorter than some character bound.